Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Introduction

-A significant stepping stone in this direction was the release of IBMQ - world's first Quantum Computer with open access to the general public via the cloud - which ensued the start of the NISQ era\cite{cross2018ibm}.
-With the IBMQ, researchers from across the globe can run experiments on its platform by designing circuits using IBM's Quantum Information Science toolKIT (QISKIT)\cite{aleksandrowicz2019qiskit}.
-The noisy hardware of IBMQ can perfectly emulate the conditions encountered in real-life quantum systems, particularly a quantum communication channel.
-Thus, they are the perfect candidates to to gauge the performance of current quantum communication protocols, and can be a useful guide for further research to make these protocols as robust as possible to real-life scenarios.
+In light of the above discussion, it is insightful to see the performance of these protocols on current NISQ devices.
+One of these devices is IBM's cloud quantum computer - IBMQ \cite{cross2018ibm}, which can be openly accessed by the general public and researchers using IBM's Quantum Information Science toolKIT (QISKIT)\cite{aleksandrowicz2019qiskit} API.
+The noisy hardware of IBMQ can emulate the conditions encountered in real-life quantum systems, particularly a quantum communication channel.
+Thus, it is a perfect candidate to gauge the performance of current quantum communication protocols, and can be a useful guide for further research to make these protocols as robust as possible to be applicable in real-life scenarios.
 With this end in view, we move to implement the complete end-to-end architecture of a Quantum Repeater on an IBM Quantum Computer.